 B i o g r a p h y

 Favorite opera credits include Margarita Xirgu (Ainadamar), Cristi Kahlo (Frida) and Branghein (The Love Potion) with the Long Beach Opera, La Contessa (Le nozze di Figaro), Salud (La vida breve), and Lady Billows (Albert Herring).
-She looks forward to reprising the role of Cristi Kahlo at Anchorage Opera's production of Frida in 2020.
+She recently reprised the role of Cristi Kahlo, with her debut at Anchorage Opera's production of Frida in February, 2020.
+Ms. Martinez is also looking forward to her first performance as Cio-Cio-San in Madama Butterfly with Opera West! in October, 2020.
 Her concert credits include performances at the National Council de la Raza, singing as a guest artist with the Purdue University Orchestra, collaboration with members of the Cleveland Orchestra, the Bloomington Symphony Orchestra, the Indiana Wind Symphony, and repeat engagements with the Cleveland One World Festival.
 She was a soloist in the St. Luke Passion by Krzysztof Penderecki under the direction of the composer himself at the IU Musical Arts Center in 2017.

 Dedicated to furthering opera outreach and education, Ms. Martinez is the brainchild and host of her original podcast, the Opera Avengers, which she produced through the Great Lakes Light Opera (GLLO).
 She also created the original children's pastiche opera, Alice in Operaland, successfully produced by GLLO in 2015.
-Having served as GLLO's Director of Community Outreach, Ms. Martinez remains a member of the rapidly expanding non-profit company.
 Additionally she has served as the Production Manager for local Bloomington outreach group, Reimagining Opera for Kids.
 Previous experience with arts administration includes serving as President and Fundraising Officer for the Stanford Savoyards, a student-run light opera company at Stanford University.
-Ms. Martinez is looking forward to being part of the leadership team of New Voices Opera this year.
+Ms. Martinez is enjoying being part of the leadership team of New Voices Opera this year, promoting and performing in John William Griffith II's The Jungle.
+In addition, she works extensively with Indiana University's Latin American Music Center, which produces many chamber concerts a year featuring Latin American composers and invited artists.

 Ms. Martinez's commitment to contemporary opera is demonstrated by the libretti she has written, especially those honoring the Latin American experience.
 She was part of a team that received the prestigious Opera American Female Composers Discovery Grant.
 Her idea for a story based on the lives of soldaderas in the Mexican Revolution, La Capitana, led her to win IU's Innovation Competition in 2017.
 Her latest project, La Gloria will be a collaboration with her co-librettist and friend Nancy De Los Santos and composer David Reyes.